 Try storing those eye products in the fridge!

 Because then when you apply them to your skin, they’ll feel cold.
 Along with the ingredients in your eye cream, the cold temperature will help to constrict your blood vessels.
-This reduces puffiness and swelling so much faster.
+This reduces the look of puffiness and swelling so much faster.

 Other cosmetic products that benefit from being kept in the fridge include: